adaboys/cBilling/README.md

+# cReport
-# cReport project to analyze and generate reports, KPIs for Catalyst funded proposals
+to analyze and generate reports, KPIs for Catalyst funded proposals